Anirudh47/Automated-Categorization-of-Computer-Science-Research-Papers-using-NLP/submission.md

 * Title Word Count: The "Title_word_count" variable provides insights into the length of the entry titles.
 On average, the titles consist of approximately 7.87 words.
 The distribution of word counts exhibits moderate variability, with a standard deviation of around 2.68.
 The range of title word counts spans from 0 to 33 words.
 This suggests that while most titles fall within the 6 to 9-word range, there are entries with shorter or longer titles as well, including some with no words at all.

+### Word count analysis

-### Plot shows the frequency of word counts in the Abstract for the whole dataset :
+Plot shows the frequency of word counts in the Abstract for the whole dataset :

 ![image](https://user-images.githubusercontent.com/111641830/236649707-f393be0d-a890-43dc-8660-49c927094a3f.png)

-### Plot shows the frequency of word counts in the Title for the whole dataset :
+Plot shows the frequency of word counts in the Title for the whole dataset :

 ![image](https://user-images.githubusercontent.com/111641830/236649715-396f1753-428d-47cb-8792-5462f41e1842.png)

+### Top 20 publication dates

-### The below table shows us the Top 20 dates with the maximum number of publications:
+The below table shows us the Top 20 dates with the maximum number of publications:

 | Update_date | Number_of_Publications |
 |:-----------:|:----------------------:|